 An estimator’s job is among the most important in construction.
 By accurately projecting costs for materials, labor, and equipment, they can help companies price jobs to ensure profitability.
 When estimates are inaccurate, however, project financials can go off the rails very quickly.

-In fact, according to a survey, roughly 30% of construction companies experience regular overruns as a result of profits being less than what they expected based on the estimate.
+In fact, according to a survey, roughly 30% of construction companies experience regular overruns due to profits being less than expected based on the estimate.
 Additionally, 25% of respondents reported that just two or three inaccurate estimates could put them out of business.

 You can avoid this by making better use of construction management software.
 Procore, for example, has an entire suite of financial tools that will help you ensure accuracy in project costing and bid management.